 Investigation without registration of FIR

-The fair and impartial investigation is a fundamental right of the accused.
+Investigation without registration of FIR violates the fundamental right of accused.
+Fair and impartial investigation is a fundamental right of the accused.
 Nirmal Singh versus the State of Punjab (2009) 1 SCC 441, Babubhai versus State of Gujarat (2010) 12 SCC 241.

 The accused has a right to know the nature of the allegation and the basis of the investigation.
 The police will provide this information to the accused whenever he demands.
 Since FIR contained all this information so recording of FIR is mandatory before initiating the investigation.
 If the investigating officer does not furnish a copy of FIR he violates the fundamental right (right to know) of the accused.